 - Pine Forest School

 If you’d like to partner for compost pickup, please contact us for details.
-You’ll save space in your trash can, reduce trips to the landfill, and help us build fertile and resilient soil.
+You’ll save space in your trash bins, reduce trips to the landfill, decrease your carbon footprint, and help us build fertile and resilient soil.

 Notes: Carbon dioxide (CO2) equivalent is a quantity referring to the conversion of different greenhouse gases’ warming effects into common “units” of carbon dioxide’s warming effect.
 For example, methane has a warming effect of up to 34 times more potent than CO2 over a century, so every 1 pound of methane emissions is 34 pounds of CO2 equivalent.
 Food waste emissions calculations derived from the EPA’s Waste Reduction Model (WARM) and Greenhouse Gas Equivalencies Calculator.
 The EPA’s WARM calculations are tailored to waste management entities and don’t account for our small vehicle’s transportation emissions.
 See Project Drawdown’s “Composting” solution page for further references.